tool-belt/interface-forge/README.md

 ### Using the .bind method

 The `.bind` method allows you to pass any `sync` or `async` function for a schema value.
-The function will be called at build time with two parameters:
+The function will be called at build time with the current iteration of the factory

--   `values`: the default values merged with whatever values have been passed at build time.
--   `iteration`: the current build iteration

 ```typescript
 import { TypeFactory } from './type-factory';